Kolkir/mlcpp/classification_dlib/README.md

     dlib::randomize_samples(samples, labels);
     ```

-    And extracted some set of samples and labels as a test data.
+    And extracted some set of samples and labels as test data.

     ```cpp
     std::vector<Matrix> test_data;